 Improve Your Data Center With DataSpan

 A data center houses your company’s most critical asset: information.
-To protect that information and the investment in equipment, you need robust environmental monitoring.
+To protect that information and your equipment investment, you need robust environmental monitoring.
 From physical factors to network monitoring and video surveillance, DataSpan has the expertise to bring better security to your business.

-DataSpan has more than 40 years of experience in IT physical infrastructure, data center IT services and data storage.
-We’ve served thousands of businesses with unique needs challenges, and tailored specialized solutions that optimize the storage and security of data.
+DataSpan has over 40 years of experience in IT physical infrastructure, data center IT services and data storage.
+We’ve served thousands of businesses with unique needs and challenges, and tailored specialized solutions that optimize the storage and security of data.
 No matter what technological challenges your company faces, DataSpan is committed to overcoming them.

 - Structured cabling

 We provide more than environmental monitoring as well.
 Our range of services covers everything from cleaning and consulting to data center moves and relocations.
 If you’re interested in any of our expert services and trusted products, get in touch with us by calling (800) 660-3586 or filling out our contact form.
 We’re happy to answer your questions on environmental monitoring and other data center and networking services.